bmaltais/kohya_ss/README.md

-# Trainng Stable Cascade Stage C
+# Training Stable Cascade Stage C

 This is an experimental feature.
 There may be bugs.